-Our therapeutic care and education uses the Attachment Based PACE Model.
+We provide attachment and trauma informed care, supported by the PACE and therapeutic parenting models.
 Our skilled staff look beyond presenting behaviour, address the underlying emotional need of the children in our care which results in long term positive change.

-We care and educate children and young people who may have experienced: early childhood trauma and disruptions in their care giving.
+We care and educate children and young people who may have experienced multiple adverse childhood experiences: including trauma and disruption in their care.
 This often results in complex: attachment difficulties, social emotional and mental health needs and we also care for those with, or without, a formal diagnosis of Autism.

 Our Therapeutic Parenting Approach enables young people to thrive.
-Pupils achieve higher than expected rates of progress and the quality of teaching the nurture group is highlighted by Ofsted.
-Our all male service specialises in returns to family or foster care after a reflective period of stability or transitions post 16.
+Our all male service specialises in returns to family or foster care after a reflective period of stability or transitions post 16

 "Pupils make outstanding progress with their learning across a wide range of subjects and experiences."Kirby Moor School, Outstanding, October 2014